-Strain: an injury to the muscle tissue itself either as a result of a single acute injury (ex.
-Calf strain) or as a result fo multiple microscopic injuries.
+Strain: an injury to the muscle tissue itself, either as a result of a single acute injury (ex.
+Calf strain) or as a result of multiple microscopic injuries.

 Supination: An inward turning of the foot.
 The opposite of pronation.
 It is common in people with high arched feet (subtle cavus foot).
 A supinated foot is often a stiffer foot than a flatfoot.

-Synovitis: Inflammation of the synovium which is the innermost lining of the joint.
+Synovitis: Inflammation of the synovium, which is the innermost lining of the joint.
 The synovium is responsible for secreting synovial fluid, the fluid that normally lubricates the joint.
-The synovium is normally a very thin sheet of tissue only a few cell layers thick, however, when it becomes inflamed it can get quite think and secrete excessive joint fluid.
+The synovium is normally a very thin sheet of tissue (only a few cell layers thick) however, when it becomes inflamed it can get quite thick and secrete excessive joint fluid.
 Conditions such as rheumatoid arthritis and Psoriatic arthritis are characterized by synovitis.

 Talus: The talus is the main bone that helps connect the lower leg to the foot.
 The talus is one of the major bones helping to form the ankle joint.
-It is the lower bone of the ankle joint and articulates with the end of the tibia (directly above it) and the fibula (above and to the outside).
-The talus has an unusual shape and is almost 70% covered with articular cartilage.
+It is the lower bone of the ankle joint, and articulates with the end of the tibia (directly above it) and the fibula (above and to the outside).
+The talus has an unusual shape, and is almost 70% covered with articular cartilage.
 It has many tendons running past it, but no tendons attaching.
-As well it has a notoriously poor blood supply which leaves it vulnerable to avascular necrosis (AVN) when a significant talar fracture has occurred.
+It also has a notoriously poor blood supply, which leaves it vulnerable to avascular necrosis (AVN) when a significant talar fracture has occurred.

 Talpes Equinovarus: Also called “Clubfoot“.
 It is a congenital condition where the soles of a newborn face each other rather than each other.